 - Provide a summary of changes to the addendum for easy reference; and - Support understanding of changes.

-This table identifies changes in the Canadian Coding Standards for Version 2022 ICD-10-CA and CCI - Addendum: Pandemics and Epidemics (COVID-19).
+This table identifies changes made in April 2023 to the Canadian Coding Standards for Version 2022 ICD-10-CA and CCI - Addendum: Pandemics and Epidemics (COVID-19).